rdiff-backup/rdiff-backup/doc/callbacks.md

 ## Input callbacks

-Input callbacks are passed a ::rs_buffers struct into which they can store a pointer to the data they have read.
+Input callbacks are passed a ::rs_buffers_s struct into which they can store a pointer to the data they have read.
 Note that librsync does not allocate the buffer, the caller must do so.
 The input callback should update
 ::rs_buffers_s::next_in, ::rs_buffers_s::avail_in, and set ::rs_buffers_s::eof_in